 Palau's economic growth has been modest and comparable to that of the RMI and FSM.
-Palau's economic performance during the pre-COVID period FY01-FY19, has been modest, with real economic growth averaging 0.6% during the period, see Figure 17.
+Palau's economic performance during the pre-COVID period

+FY01-FY19, has been modest, with real economic growth averaging 0.6% during the period, see Figure 17.
 This is comparable and about halfway between Palau's sister FAS, the RMI, which grew by an average 1.2% growth, and the FSM, which grew at an annual average of 0.1%.
 Palau's low average growth during the period reflects high volatility between periods of strong growth in construction and the tourist industry, against periods of substantial contraction.
 The main drivers of growth have been tourism, information communication technology, and the construction industry.

-Figure 16: Economic structure: economy wide and private sector Private sector is largest in the economy with tourism biggest industry
+Figure 16: Palau Institutional Structure of the Economy, FY17-FY19, 3-Year Average Private sector is largest in the economy with tourism biggest industry